AlexDawsonUK/AlexDawsonUK/README.md

 - I've been building websites for over **25** years.
 - My specialisms include Web sustainability, inclusive design, and front-end performance.
 - I'm a W3C Invited Expert in the [Sustainable Web Interest Group](https://www.w3.org/groups/ig/sustainableweb/).
-- I'm the co-chair of the [W3C Sustainable Web Community Group](https://www.w3.org/community/sustyweb/).
-- I'm also the editor of and a contributor to the [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/) (and its supplements).
+- I'm also the editor of and a contributor to the [Web Sustainability Guidelines](https://w3c.github.io/sustainableweb-wsg/) (and its supplements).
 - I've published [academic research](https://websitesustainability.com/#content) into Web sustainability.
 - I've authored (or co-authored) **10** books or eBooks on Web design or development.
 - I've taught a course on Web design and spoken at conferences, academic lectures, and podcasts.